- Upgradeable or expandable solar systems

 6 kw System makes on average 27.6kwh day

-Residual power sold (18.6 kwhrs sold @12c) CLICK ENERGY without Mandatory Energex contribution = $2.22 sold (this figure surely can also only go up and if Labor aren’t telling porky pies, it should)
+Residual power sold (18.6 kwhrs sold @20c) CLICK ENERGY without Mandatory Energex contribution = $3.72 sold (this figure surely can also only go up and if Labor aren’t telling porky pies, it should)

-So that is a premium 6kw system using Tier 1 Panels and German 6kw SMA inverter purchased for $5900 / $1894.35 per year = 3.11 year payback on only a $550 quarterly bill IF the value of the electricity you were to generate remained the same!
-However we know with inflation of course, that isn’t going to be the case.
+So that is a premium 6kw system using quality Jinko solar panels and Euoropean 5kw Fronius inverter purchased for $5900 / $2197.3 per year = 2.68 year payback on only a $550 quarterly bill IF the value of the electricity you were to generate remained the same!
+However we know with inflation, of course that isn’t going to be the case.

-For this very reason we don’t offer or recommend ‘upgradeable solar’ systems anymore. ‘upgradeable solar systems’ are so 2012 – even then there were massive F.I.T’s so it still made no sense not to get one.
+For this very reason we don’t offer or recommend ‘upgrade-able solar’ systems anymore. ‘upgradeable or expandable solar systems’ are so 2012 – even then there were massive F.I.T’s so it still made no sense not to get one.
 Perhaps only if money was a limiting factor (but then solar companies have always had finance on offer)